michelcrypt4d4mus/log-thyself/README.md

 BTW If you're thinking to yourself, "well I only know python, I can't contribute" - let me just say that having worked with Ruby, Python, and 10-20 other languages in a professional capacity: if you know one you basically know the other.
 The differences are very small compared to the differences between other languages.

-If you're familiar with computers but not familiar with Ruby or Rails, let me point you to the very few places that matter in this monstrous default directory structure, because this is barely a Rails app in any conventional sense, but I started with a Rails app so there's a lot of extra stuff around.
-I left it there for now, on the off chance that someone wants to make some kind of frontend for this.
+If you're familiar with computers but not familiar with Ruby or Rails: this is barely a Rails app.
+It doesn't use Rails in the way god and man intended.
+But it was generated from the Rails startup script so there's a bunch of cruft.
+Let me point you to the very few places that matter in this monstrous default directory structure.
+I left the cruft there for now, on the off chance that someone wants to make some kind of frontend for this or whatever...
+Rails is pretty good at facilitating database interactions, even when not used as intended.

 * `[app/models](app/models)`
 * `[lib/](lib)`
 * `[db/queries]` (where i've been putting queries i found useful)

-This is barely a Rails app.
-Feel free to open pull requests if tests are passing.
-To run the test suite:
+### Running The Test Suite
 ```sh
 bundle exec rspec
 ```

+Test should pass before you open a pull request.
+New featuers should have tests... that pass.

 # Other Tools
 Eclectic Light